Skip to content

 👍Privacy: stay on one site

-👍Security: browser hides the keys
+👍Security: browser hides the keys, no XSS risk

 Key TrendReplacement by Privacy Sandbox / First-party dataMoving back to Cookies (BFF Pattern) to hide tokens from JSStrengthened security via attributes (HttpOnly, Secure, SameSite)